hssn-20/web-v6/content/posts/spilling-the-tea.md

 [extra]
 og_preview_img = "/images/joplin-desktop.png"
 +++
 There's currrently some [drama](https://www.kaggle.com/c/seti-breakthrough-listen/discussion/246772) in one of the kaggle competition.
-It looks like the [organisers](https://www.kaggle.com/c/seti-breakthrough-listen/discussion/246782) didnt properly prepare the test set, resulting in label leakage.
-As I stated in the previous post, data processing is key.
-In this post, I hope to go over the mistakes made.
+It looks like the [organisers](https://www.kaggle.com/c/seti-breakthrough-listen/discussion/246782) didn't properly prepare the test set, resulting in label leakage.
+As I stated in the previous post, data processing is key.Data leakages come in two forms.
+In this post, I hope to go over what a data leakage is and how to generaly avoid it.

-But first, a quick history....
+But first, a quick history of SETI....

 {{ youtube(id="P_vTS46ivck") }}